natdm/pulls.nvim/README.md

 *TL;DR: View, comment, browse a pull request on the currently checked out branch.*

 If you're saying, "But [Octo](https://github.com/pwntester/octo.nvim) does that", you're right.
-I think of Octo as "Github, but in Neovim", whereas this is more of a lightweight vim-centric way of interacting with PR's as you work with a branch for a PR.
+I think of Octo as "Github, but in Neovim". `Pulls.nvim` is more of a lightweight vim-centric way of interacting with PR's as you work with a branch for a PR.

 ## Features

 ## Functions

-`get_comments()`

-Does things
+The functions are listed in the [helpdocs](./docs/pulls.nvim.txt).
+Please consult that documentation for up to date functionality.

 ## Mappings and Usage